 Paid and Unpaid Activities

-If a paid work activity results in earnings which are treated as earned income, transportation SPALs associated with paid activities may be authorized up to the date of the first pay that closes the TANF benefits, with consideration of the least costly and most practical item or service.
+If a paid work activity results in earnings which are treated as earned income, transportation SPALs associated with paid activities may be authorized up to the date the TANF benefit closes, with consideration of the least costly and most practical item or service.

 SPALs associated with unpaid activities may be issued as needed and required up to the established limits to help an individual participate.